mrezabayat/iamsorush/content/posts/namespace-cpp/index.md

   };
 }
 // Particle.cpp
+#include <foo.h>
 namespace MyProject{
   void Particle::Move (){
     std::cout<<"Particle is moving...";
   };
 }
 ```
+Do not use `using` statement in headers.
+As they are added to different files, they inject their names which defeat the namespace purpose.

 2. If there are a few classes in a namespace, probably they don't need to be divided in new namespaces.